derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

 Admittedly, this program is tiny as it is comprised of only one small function.
 Take note however that programs of all sizes leverage this structure since they are just functions nested in functions.
 We will consider larger programs later in the *Coding and JavaScript* chapter to see this in action.

 Before advancing to the next chapter though, we'll dive really deep into the `toggleImageOpacity` function.
-The function works, but we can do much better.
+The function works, but we can improve it.